 |Persepolis||Shiraz||€5||Not including transport|

 And while these entry fees might not seem high, visiting every mosque and sight does add up… However, not every sight will cost you money.
 Some mosques do not have entry prices, if you want you can often leave a small donation instead.
 The Aran va Bidgol mosque, for example was free of entry, but just as beautiful as some of the other mosques I have seen.
+And while these costs may end up, some mosques, like the Nasir Al-Mulk Mosque are worth the money.
 After a while you will also get a bit more selective of which sight you might want to see, we did.
 In the end I still felt I had seen everything I wanted to see, and used my money wisely, but this is all personal of course.
 If I didn’t do a tour in Kerman I would have cut these cost down in half for example.

 Cost of Transport in Iran